Leigh Thrailkill, Director of Federal Programs

 Summer hours M-Th 7am - 5:30pm

-Whitney Green, Secretary to Coordinator of Federal Programs/Grants
+Toni Duffey, Secretary to Director of Federal Programs

 Troup County School System benefits from many of the educational programs funded through the federal government.
 This funding allows TCSS to offer additional training, instruction, technology, and other critical services which are not provided for through state and local education funds.